jharmn/api-standards/api-style-guide.md

 A service exposes its purpose and capabilities via a service contract.
 A service contract comprises of functional aspects, non-functional aspects (such as availability, response-time), and business aspects (such as cost-per-call, terms and conditions). _Standardized_ means that the service contracts must be compliant with the contract design standards.

 This principle advocates that all functionality and data must only be exposed through standardized service contracts.
-Consumers of services can, therefore, understand and acces functionality and data only through service contracts.
+Consumers of services can, therefore, understand and access functionality and data only through service contracts.

 This principle implies the following: